Keyword cannibalization is an SEO concept people don’t often think about. Some SEO specialists claim it doesn’t exist.

 If you see a page with the same intent as the content you want to create, consider updating the existing page rather than creating something new and causing cannibalization issues.

 Resolving Keyword Cannibalization Issues Can Drive Noticeable Gains

-Yet, despite this, it remains an area that causes continued confusion and prevents many websites from performing as well as they could.
+Keyword cannibalization is a common issue in SEO.
+It remains an area that causes continued confusion and prevents many websites from performing as well as possible.